ScottishCyclops/tensionmap/README.md

 You can access the vertex colors though the *Attribute* node, by simply witting **tm_tension** in the *Name* field.

 You then want to plug the color output to a *Separate RGB* node, to get stretch values from the Red channel and squeezed values from the Green channel.
-Note that the Blue channel is not used.
+Note that the Blue channel is not used (for now).

 ## Bugs and suggestions